yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 but ultimately decided to take a Product Manager job at Google.

-Since then, I've [switched ladders once](/blog/switching-from-product-to-eng) and [companies a few times](https://www.linkedin.com/in/yolken/), but overall have absolutely no regrets about going into tech versus the other paths that I could have taken.
+Since then, I've [switched ladders once](/blog/switching-from-product-to-eng) and [switched companies a few times](https://www.linkedin.com/in/yolken/), but overall have absolutely no regrets about going into tech versus the other paths that I could have taken.

 In this post, I want to discuss why I think it's a great destination for people with technical PhDs and also dig into the "career ladders" that most tech companies have.